 If you are an operator of industrial processes that are prescribed under Schedule 1 of The Environmental Permitting (England and Wales) Regulations 2007, you must hold an environmental permit to legally operate the process.

-The gov.uk site explains how to apply for an environmental permit.
+The gov.uk site explains environmental permits and how to apply for one.

 It is an offence for any person/company to operate a permitted (prescribed) activity without a valid permit.
 The regulatory responsibility for this permitting regime is split between the Council and the Environment Agency.

 An environmental permit is a document prepared by a regulator either the council or the Environment Agency.
 It has conditions which you must follow to prevent your business from harming the environment or human health.